 The best time to visit Mt Tamborine waterfalls is during the wet season in summer, after the rain.
+However, the walks in Mount Tamborine can get muddy and slippery after the rain.

-The Four Mt Tamborine Waterfalls
+The four Mt Tamborine waterfalls

 The list goes from North to South.
 The numbers are in reference to the map of Mt Tamborine waterfalls at the bottom of the article.